 The bird and bees discussion is so uncomfortable to have with your teens!
-It’s my guess that many parents simply avoid the conversation.
+To talk about sex with your teenager, you have to feel calm and prepared.
+Consequently, it’s my guess that many parents simply avoid the conversation.

 Unfortunately, most of what teens learn about and hear about sex is from other teenagers (great source, right?).
 As early as 4th or 5th grade the joking starts.
 By 6th grade a lot of young adolescents have already heard of some friends “doing stuff” with other adolescents.
 At that age it is usually pretty shocking.
 However, within two to three years, discussions about sex are fairly commonplace at school.

 You have to ask yourself where you want your child to learn about sex.
 At some point one of their peers is going to try and show your child a pornographic movie they’ve found.
-At some point one of your teenager’s friends will be “sexting” with another teen, and will talk about it around your child, or ask your child to participate.
+At some point one of your teenager’s friends will be “sexting” with another teen.
+Most likely, your teen will be told something about it.
 Teens will definitely hear about and be exposed to sex.
 The question is whether you want them to learn everything they know from other teens, or if you’d like to have input.
 I know as a parent I want to have input because I want to be able to let my kids know what I do and don’t think is okay.

-This conversation is a great time to cover other related topics such as puberty and masturbation.
-Again, I know this is not your favorite topic of discussion, but it is still very important.
+Having a conversation with your teens about sex in general is also a great time to cover other related topics such as puberty and masturbation.
+Also, in today’s culture, you need to address things they hear about in media at at school like homosexuality and transgenderism.
+I know this probably isn’t a completely comfortable discussion for you, but it is still very important.

 Helping teens grow and families improve connection,

 Lauren Goodman, MS, MFT